jxmot/markdown-hitcounter/README.md

 **A demonstration of the counter report can be seen [here](https://webexperiment.info/portfolio/mdhc/).**

 **NOTES :**
-* The links in the "Repository" column and built from the IDs found in `counters.json`.
+* The links in the "Repository" column are built from the IDs found in `counters.json`.
 The ID text I used there is the *name of the repository* that the counter is intended for.
 The corresponding counter data files are named `repo-name`**`_counter.json`**.
 * When the report is viewed the data shown is *current*.
 * If the "Last Counted" column date and time seem to be incorrect then the time zone may need to be changed.
 Edit the `timezone.json` file to match your time zone.